corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

             key: "password"
   ```

-For security reasons, it is recommended to use separate bootstrap and runtime credentials for all databases, which is what the installation does by default.
+For security reasons, we recommended using separate bootstrap and runtime credentials for all databases.
+This is the default behaviour.
-If desired, this can be changed at deployment time by overriding the Helm Chart values.
+If required, you can change this at deployment time by overriding the Helm Chart values.

 #### RBAC